geetika2002/-2800-202210-BBY13/readme.txt

 [Geetika Varma], [A01236366], [1C], [May 6th, 2022]
 [Gangmin(Sam) Bae], [A01274381], [2A], [May 6th, 2022]

-This assignment is [100]% complete.
+This assignment is [95]% complete.

+Avatar is unable to edit